isaacpulatov/nba-basktball/README.md

 <br>(1) The difference between allstars and others is not very noticeable in their raw stats.
 <br>(2) Some statistics don't even differ by 1 unit, like Total Rebounds or Assists.
 Points differ by only 1.3 units.
 <br>(3) However, when I plotted the percent differences, the difference of 10-20% across most stats was noticeable.

+PostScript:
+After reviewing this project, I noticed some errors.
+For example:
+<br> (a) Bobby Jones is in the allstar list, because there was an allstar with the same name, and
+<br> (b) Patrick Ewing Jr. is in the list, because he went to the same school as his father.

+I'll visit these another time, as part of a more robust data validation process, using name + draft year as a unique identifier.